 He went on to play down his chances of signing Mario Balotelli and Javier Pastore, who both had been linked with a move to the Rossoneri.

-"I’ve never trained Balotelli and until I do I can’t pass judgment on him," he added.
+"I’ve never trained Balotelli and until I do I can’t pass judgment on him," he explained.
 "He’s a Manchester City player and there’s no point talking about him.

 "Javier Pastore?
 I don’t think Paris Saint-Germain will let him leave."

-Meanwhile, Milan are currently preparing for their trip to Roma on Saturday, and the trainer is confident of success as long as his team play to their full potential.
+Meanwhile, Milan is currently preparing for its trip to Roma on Saturday, and the trainer is confident of success as long as his team play to their full potential.